-Oh how the mighty fall.
-Long time TV pitchman Kevin Trudeau recently battled the Federal Trade Commission in a Chicago courthouse.
-Consumer fraud was the question at hand.
+TV pitchman Kevin Trudeau recently battled the Federal Trade Commission.
 In the end, Trudeau lost.
-Now the notorious weight loss marketer will have to spend some time behind bars.
+Now the notorious weight loss marketer must spend some time behind bars.

 Why?
 Keep reading.

-When You Disregard FTC Orders and Edicts, Expect Serious Legal Trouble
+When You Disregard FTC Orders and Edicts, Expect Legal Trouble

 The FTC says the “easy weight loss” infomercial kingpin lied to their faces and willfully disobeyed a 10-year-old commission consent order that demanded Trudeau refrain from making “misleading” advertisements.
 So, the FTC slapped him with criminal contempt charges.

-Assistant U.S. Attorney Marc Krickbaum put it bluntly, explaining:
+Assistant U.S. Attorney Marc Krickbaum put it bluntly:

 “[Trudeau] chose to make his book sound way better than it was to sell more books and make more money.”